hipe/tmx/doc_test/doc/issues/017-essential-operation-pseudocode-omnistory.md

 ## reverse

+"reverse synchronization" is the idea that you might want to fix some code in your *generated* test code and then write that code *back* into the *asset* document. it's crazy.

 for the hypothetical reverse synchronization we would not simply mirror the above rules because for whatever reason, what we want